 Eventually we emigrated to Australia, driving there in a Volkswagen van through India, and much of my childhood was spent living a few minutes from the beach in Sydney.
 We then returned to Europe, backpacking through the Pacific islands and Southeast Asia.

 After fitful attendance at various schools, I studied philosophy at the University of Essex.
 I became enthralled by the work of Martin Heidegger and embarked on a PhD, but some impulse led me to give this up and move to London, where I found work in a tea-bag factory.
 My job was to catch boxes of tea-bags spat at me by a machine, flip them on their sides, and push them in groups of six to the next person on the line.
-It was only for the first two hours that the machine spat faster than I could flip, but those are two hours I will never forget.
+It was only for the first two hours that the machine spat faster than I could flip, but those two hours were a formative influence.

 After this, I worked for several years in bookshops: Hatchards in Piccadilly, and Collet’s International in Charing Cross Road (the latter now long gone, alas).
 I did a postgraduate degree in Artificial Intelligence, then landed a job at the Wellcome Library for the History of Medicine.
 I spent ten fascinating years there as a cataloguer and curator of early printed books.
 It was while cataloguing that collection that I came across the fragments that started me off as a writer: odd medical cases, and a mysterious, angry pamphlet by a “Mrs Stewart”, which became the seed of my book The Smart.
 After that came The English Dane, then How to Live: a life of Montaigne, and most recently At the Existentialist Cafe.
 Forthcoming in 2023 is Humanly Possible: 700 years of humanist freethinking, inquiry, and hope.
 (There’s more about all these on the Books pages.)